 Simply put, hitchBOT was designed to be a free-spirited robot who wants to explore the world and meet new friends along the way.
 This usually worked out splendidly, only sometimes bad things happen to good robots.

 On December 15th, hitchBOT’s family announced that the original Canadian robot would become part of the permanent collection of the Canadian Science and Technology Museum when it re-opens in November 2017.
-Further plans for the hitchBOT project are still in the works and will be announced in spring 2016.
+Frauke, David and the hitchBOT team have been hard at work with other exciting projects and are looking into new possibilities for hitchhiking opportunities and robot adventures.
 Stay tuned for the hitchBOT project’s future plans, which will be shared on this website.